-Scenario Assumptions Impact Observations/Actions Downgrading/impairment of investment funds • Downgrading by two credit quality steps combined with an impairment loss in fair value Decrease in overall SCR ratio by 24-31 pp. throughout the planning period.
+Scenario Assumptions Impact Observations/Actions Downgrading/impairment of investment funds • Downgrading by two credit quality steps combined with an impairment loss in fair value Decrease in overall SCR ratio by 24-28 pp. throughout the planning period.
 Use of specific approved ECAIs for counterparty selection.
-Monitor credit ratings of investment counterparties.
-Monitor investment qualitative and quantitative limits.
+Credit ratings monitoring of investment counterparties.
+Monitor investment qualitative and quantitative limits through appointed investment manager.
 Re-assessment of Company's investment strategy.
 Exit of lead reinsurer from Cyprus market 50% of outstanding claim amounts paid by the Company in the first year.
-Full replacement of reinsurer's share in 2024. • Decrease in overall SCR ratio by 45 pp in the first year of the financial plan.
+Full replacement of reinsurer's share in 2025. • Decrease in overall SCR ratio by 52 pp in the first year of the financial plan.
 Re-assessment of the Company's capital management and distribution strategy.
 Monitor credit ratings of reinsurance counterparties.
-Re-assessment of Company's reinsurance strategy and placement of reinsurance to reinsurance counterparty with lower rating.
+Re-assessment of Company's reinsurance strategy and placement of reinsurance-to-reinsurance counterparty with lower rating.